sendinblue/APIv3-php-library/docs/Api/ResellerApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **updateChildDomain**
-> updateChildDomain($childAuthKey, $domainName, $updateChildDomain)
+> updateChildDomain($childIdentifier, $domainName, $updateChildDomain)

-Update the sender domain of reseller's child based on the childAuthKey and domainName passed
+Update the sender domain of reseller's child based on the childIdentifier and domainName passed

 ### Example
 ```php